georgiagrayland/mildew-detection-cherry-leaves-p5/README.md

 ## Future Features

 - The dataset split pie chart on the 'ML Performance Metrics' tab of the dashboard is currently static, coded from manual calculation of the split of the data into train/test/validation.
-In future versions of this project, this could be changed to be dynamically programmed to go into each folder asn calculate the number of files in train/test/validation, in order to reflect any changes to the dataset that may occur.
+In future versions of this project, this could be changed to be dynamically programmed to go into each folder and calculate the number of files in train/test/validation, in order to reflect any changes to the dataset that may occur.

 ## Known/Unfixed Bugs